-David Nandwa (from Nairobi) started HoneyCoin over 1 year ago.
+David Nandwa (from Nairobi) started HoneyCoin about 2 years ago.

 Hi!
 My name is David Nandwa & I’m the Founder & CTO of HoneyCoin.
 We help creators and internet businesses monetize their audiences & Gen Z and Millenials manage their cash & crypto all in one place.
 Whether you’re crowdfunding for something you believe in, studying abroad and receiving money from your parents, spending online on your favorite stores, or joining the current Bitcoin hype train, you can do it all with HoneyCoin and more.